LeFilou/octopus/README.md

 # Octopus
-> A spring boot app
+> Example of a spring boot app that uses vault and git as backend for configuration files

 ## Getting started